-I refuse to live with a man who denies his portion in the World to Come, little much do you want for that worthless as it may be!"
+I refuse to live with a man who denies his portion in the World to Come, little much do you want for that worthless pocket, took out his wallet and countas it may be!"

 This was already going too far.
 He had not dreamed that there would be complications.
 But his wife was serious about demanding a divorce.
 Finally an idea struck him.
 He beckoned to a waiter and asked him to tell the Jew in the corner to come over to his table.